 KEEP IT CLEAN

 Clean hot zones are the most productive and maintenance free.
 In a furnace being cycled continually, contaminants are deposited on hot-zone shielding regardless of the process being run.
 The best way to ensure that a hot zone is clean is to schedule a “bake-out” run at least once a week.
-This cycle involves heating the furnace to a temperature at least 50°F (28°C) hotter than the highest process temperature used.
+This cycle involves heating the furnace to a temperature of at least 50°F (28°C) hotter than the highest process temperature used.
 If this temperature is below 2250°F (1230°C), the bake-out temperature should be 100°F (55°C) higher.

 Hold the furnace at temperature for at least one hour.
 A longer soak period can be used depending on the severity of contamination.
-At the end of the soak period, vacuum cool the furnace to below 300°F (150°C), which takes approximately 8 to 10 hours.
+At the end of the soak period, vacuum cools the furnace to below 300°F (150°C), which takes approximately 8 to 10 hours.
 (Do not quench the furnace after the soak period.)
 Heating the furnace above its normal process temperature vaporizes contaminants that have adhered to the hot zone.
-Quenching the furnace at this point allows the contaminates to redeposit onto the shielding.
+Quenching the furnace at this point allows the contaminants to redeposit onto the shielding.
 By comparison, vacuum cooling allows the pumping system to remove the vapors before they have a chance to stick to the hot zone shields.

 If the bake-out cycle does not yield the expected results, a run using hydrogen partial pressure can be used.
 By introducing hydrogen into the furnace during the run, the shields are “scrubbed” by the gas.
 This run should only stay at the bake-out temperature for 30 minutes because the hydrogen will heat up any part of the furnace that is open to vacuum.